 God blessed the effort with over $52,000 in funds raised and with all of the climbers who left the final base camp reaching the summit!
 Given this initial outcome Mike believed that God was clearly in the Clean Water Climb and decided to repeat the event in 2012 with his daughter Rebekah.
 God has hugely blessed each subsequent climb in terms of funds raised for Child Legacy’s water well repair ministry.
 In 2015, a $1,000,000 milestone total for the first 5 years of the Clean Water Climb Fundraising / Mission event was reached, bringing clean water to over 2,000,000 since the Clean Water Climb began in 2011.
 In 2017 Mike took 2 teams to Kilimanjaro and then in 2018 Mike took 3 teams to Kilimanjaro.
 One team included his grandson Elias Blanca, and another team included his pastor Jason Shepperd.
 Over the years, there have been many father-son, father-daughter, mother-daughter, mother-son, and husband-wife pairs that have gone.
 In 2020, because of the worldwide Novel Corona Virus Pandemic, God led Mike to “Go Solo Kilimanjaro” for the 10th Anniversary Mt.
 Kilimanjaro trip.
 With only the ZARA guide and porter support team with him, Mike heard “God’s wee small voice” along the trail.
 God said to leave his comfort zone and share his testimony with them.
 This led to 4 of them being born again followed by their baptism the day after the hike.

 Since the Kilimanjaro CWC began Mike has encouraged others to begin CWC’s in the Rockies, the Andes, and the Appalachians.
 Mike also began the Mt.
 Mulanje Clean Water Climb and the Everest Base Camp Clean Water Climb in 2019.
 All for the same purpose – bringing clean water and the hope of the gospel to those in desperate need of both.

-Contact Mike about upcoming Clean Water Climbs, including 11th Annual Kilimanjaro Clean Water Climb in 2021, at email@example.com.
+Please contact Mike about upcoming Clean Water Climbs, including 13th Annual Kilimanjaro Clean Water Climb in 2023, at firstname.lastname@example.org.